imjasonh/shipwright-cosign-example/README.md

     name: passphrase
 ```

-This tells Shipwright to use the `cosign.key` found in the repo to sign the built image.
+This tells Shipwright to use the [`cosign.key` in this repo](./cosign.key) to sign the built image.
-That key is encrypted, and the Secret named `passphrase` includes the passphrase to decrypt it.
+The key is encrypted, and the Secret named `passphrase` specifies the passphrase to decrypt it.

 ---